YazanSneneh/reading-notes-201/README.md

 # Reading Notes
-*This website including reading notes software development for software development courses classes.*
+*This website including reading notes classes for software development courses 201, 301 and 401.*

 **For example:**
  When I read class note I will summarize what the read all about then add it to the table of content in this page.